Health, Welfare & Study support

 The Tutors

-As list of current undergraduate and graduate tutors can be found here.
+As list of current undergraduate and postgraduate tutors can be found here.

 The College Nurse

-The College Nurse, Ms Jan Brighting, is in her surgery (G10) during term Monday - Friday, drop in hours 10.30 to 12.30 and other times by appointment She can attend to many minor ailments and give advice and help with any anxieties about health.
-A sick bay adjoins her surgery, where members of the College can be administered to if required.
-To make an appointment in advance please email her.
+The College Nurse, Mrs Sarah Winder-Worsley, is normally in her surgery (G11, Red Buildings) during term Monday – Friday, 09.30-14.30.
+She can attend to many minor physical ailments and give advice and help with any anxieties about health.
+To make a confidential appointment please use her Moodle course

-Details of support available in College and the University if you are having personal and emotional problems are available here.
+Details of who to speak to and the support available in College and the University if you are having personal and emotional problems are available here.

 What to do if you feel unwell or injure yourself